arjan-s/fossil-hr-watchface/README.md

 - [ ] Timed backgrounds
 - [ ] Navigation instructions on watchface (from OsmAnd?)
 - [ ] Multiple configs (thus, watchfaces) switchable with physical button
+- [ ] Suspend hands and display updating when off wrist to conserve battery power

 ## Bonus
 Use `reversed_watchface.js` with background image `reversed_watchface.raw` for a fully reversed analog clock!
 Even the hands are running in reverse!
 No worries: notifications and menus are still displayed correctly.